- Obtaining a License

 - Arrive 10-15 minutes prior to appointment

-- Report to Room #212 to pay the required $25.00 ceremony fee (no personal checks accepted)
+- Report to Room #212 to pay the required $25.00 ceremony fee payable by CASH, CERTIFIED CHECK OR CREDIT CARD (no personal checks)

-- Access to the Marriage Room restricted to the two parties being married
+- Access to the Marriage Room restricted to nine persons

 - Cameras are permitted